joancefet/PocketLol/README.md

 ![alt text](https://nsa40.casimages.com/img/2019/02/19/190219103106716053.jpg)

 Step 8:
-(by clicking on the camera you can take a picture and put it in profile picture!)
+(by clicking on the camera icon you can take a picture and put it in profile picture!)

 ![alt text](https://nsa40.casimages.com/img/2019/02/19/190219103129160662.jpg)